hupili/python-for-data-and-media-communication-gitbook/notes-week-06.md

 #### Finding elements

 Splinter provides 6 methods for finding elements in the page, one for each selector type: `css`, `xpath`, `tag`, `name`, `id`, `value`, `text`.
 Each of these methods returns a list with the found elements.
 And you can use index to access each of them in the list.
 This method is different from `selenium` which provides with finding single element and list of elements.
-All in all, those two methods is very alike.
+All in all, those two methods are very alike.
 You can check out [here](https://splinter.readthedocs.io/en/latest/api/driver-and-element-api.html#splinter.driver.DriverAPI.find_by_css) for Splinter doc about finding elements.
 In this case, we mainly use `find_by_css(css_selector)` method.

 ##### Fundamental version: one page